 The only HVAL the solar energy development land area occupies is land that meets the definition of “PFAS-impacted HVAL.”

 PBR-SPECIFIC APPLICATION REQUIREMENTS.
-In addition to the application requirements described in § 5(2), an applicant applying for a PBR must submit the following to DACF as part of their application:
+In addition to the application requirements described in § 5(Error!
+Reference source not found.), an applicant applying for a PBR must submit the following to DACF as part of their application:

 A statement describing how impacts to HVAL have been avoided or minimized to the extent practicable with the current siting and design.
 A statement describing how the solar energy development is proposed to be constructed on the least agriculturally productive portions of the parcel(s) to the extent practicable with the current siting and design (statements are not to exceed two (2) pages).